rctatman/Livetweeting-Guide/index.md

 - Keep a second tab open to the hashtag for the conference (search for it on Twitter, then sort by “latest” rather than “top” and check in on it every so often to make sure you're not duplicating someone else's tweets.)
 - You'll usually have the most tweets at the beginning/end of a talk, for the context and the takeaway.
 - Including pictures of slides (especially figures) can be faster than trying to type conclusions, but be mindful of avoiding including people's faces, and be aware that unless you manually add an image description it won't be accessible to folks using screen readers.
-(You can turn on the ability to add image descriptions in the accessibility portion of your Twitter options & it would recommend doing so.
+(You can turn on the ability to add image descriptions in the accessibility portion of your Twitter options & I would recommend doing so.
 If nothing else, you're helping to build a high-quality database of image captions ;)
 - If someone asks a question on Twitter, I will (usually) relay it to the speaker and then tweet the reply.

-### What shouldn't you livetweet?
+### What *shouldn't* you livetweet?

 There are some things that I make a policy of not including when I livetweet, and I would recommend you do the same.